Julia Goulding

-Julia Goulding (born 27 March 1985) is an English actress who has played Shona Platt on the ITV soap opera, Coronation Street, since 2016.
+Julia Goulding (born 27 March 1985) is an English actress who has played Shona Platt on the ITV soap opera Coronation Street, since 2016.

 Career

 Goulding attended the Royal Academy of Dramatic Art.
 She has starred in theatre productions including The Crucible, The Canterbury Tales, Othello, Merchant of Venice and The Notorious Mrs Ebbsmith.

-Goulding's first television role was on the long-running ITV soap opera, Coronation Street, beginning in December 2016 as Shona Ramsey, the new love interest of David Platt, (played by Jack P. Shepherd).
+Goulding's first television role was on the long-running ITV soap opera Coronation Street, beginning in December 2016 as Shona Ramsey, the new love interest of David Platt (Jack P. Shepherd).